Meeting Basic Needs Locally

 As we look at our data, we know that not all struggles that military families face can be solved on a national level.
 Many problems, including food insecurity, require local solutions.
 As we continue to shine a light on this issue on the national stage, we are also teaming with partners to meet the real needs of military families where they live.

 Here’s how we will move ahead together:

 - Measuring Families’ Experiences.
 Scientific research informs everything we do.
 In three national studies, we have explored food insecurity among military families.
 Before the COVID-19 pandemic turned life upside down, 1 in 8 of the families who participated in our research was experiencing food insecurity.
+The results from our 2021 Military Family Support Programming Survey showed that 1 in 6 military families are food insecure.
 Measuring families’ experiences enables us to create data-informed programs that can measure impact and change.

 - Building a Road Map to Prevention.
 The issue of food insecurity is complex, especially for military families.
 To work toward prevention, we must answer the question, “Why are military families experiencing food insecurity?”
 We are conducting intensive research to answer that question, ultimately enabling our doctoral-level researchers to team with program experts to develop a road map to prevention.

 - Convening Leaders and Stakeholders.
 Collaboration is at the heart of our mission.
 We believe in teaming with best-in-class partners who share our goal of meaningful impact.
 This is most clearly demonstrated by our coalitions, including the Military Family Food Insecurity Coalition.